gearglow/ReptiliaWithATwist/The List.md

 "More focused, maybe?"
 Hermione queried.
 "Like a laser?"

 "Exactly!"
 Elysia exclaimed.
 "Magic's all about focus and willpower.
 Past a certain threshold, it starts to self-reinforce.
 A bond is a magical connection, and so works similarly.
 And since the parameters of the bond are defined by the oath, it tends to reinforce things related to the oath.
-The Waveform model makes a whole lot of things about magic make more sense, really, even if it *is* just an abstraction and not totally accurate. ...What?"
+The waveform model makes a whole lot of things about magic make more sense, really, even if it *is* just an abstraction and not totally accurate...
+What?"
 She asked, warily, as Hermione was staring at her with a funny look on her face.

 "I like this new you," Hermione said.
 "I always knew you were smart, but it's *wonderful* to be able to have conversations like this with you.
 Before this summer, most of our conversations were taken up with homework, quidditch, or whatever crisis of the moment.
 Now... you just seem more comfortable in your own skin.
 More confident, more driven.
 More playful, too.
 Happier.
 I don't know, maybe that's just growing up.
 But I don't think it's *only* that."